Frequently Asked Questions

 Do you have any exclusive vendors, including caterers?

 Yes, our venues feature premier, exclusive caterers.
 CxRA (Catering by Restaurant Associates) is the exclusive caterer for David Geffen Hall, Alice Tully Hall, and the Stanley H. Kaplan Penthouse.
 In the David Rubenstein Atrium, we work with a select group of caterers.

 Catering and/or additional furniture rentals are contracted and invoiced outside of Lincoln Center.

 Do your caterers offer a kosher catering option?

-Please connect directly with Catering by Restaurant Associates or Starr Catering Group (at the David Rubenstein Atrium) to discuss your catering menu needs.
+Please connect directly with Catering by Restaurant Associates to discuss your catering menu needs.
+In the David Rubenstein Atrium, you may bring in the caterer of your choice, subject to Lincoln Center approval.

 Does Lincoln Center have an approved list of recommended vendors (A/V, floral, or event designers/planners, e.g.)?